-8 WEM Rule 2.16A.4 in the Consolidated Companion WEM Rules, 22 July 2023, (online).
+8 WEM Rule 2.16A.4 Wholesale Electricity Market Rules (WA), 27 July 2024, (online).in the Consolidated Companion WEM Rules, (online).

-9 Economic Regulation Authority, 2023, Offer construction guideline (online).
+9 Economic Regulation Authority, 2023, Draft eOffer construction guideline (online).
+The ERA is in the process of amending this document to be consistent with the EPWA's Exposure Draft.